-Become an insightful practitioner and find ‘the good life’ with us.
+Become an insightful practitioner and find ‘the good life’.

 At the University of Divinity, in addition to learning the ways of people and training in professional counselling skills, you’ll be equipped for counselling in the mid-21st century.
 Come and learn about cutting edge topics including the role of artificial intelligence in mental health, and gain basic business skills to prepare you for private practice.